Shouvik-Ghosh01/Conversational-Document-Knowledge-System-CDKS-/README.md

 # Conversational Document Knowledge System (CDKS)

 CDKS is a web application that revolutionizes information retrieval and exploration from PDF documents.
-It empowers users to ask questions in natural language and receive insightful answers derived from the content of uploaded PDFs, fostering a conversational approach to document understanding.
+It empowers users to ask questions in natural language and receive insigtful answers derived from the content of uploaded PDFs, fostering a conversational approach to document understanding.

 Key Features